Seat belt laws in the United States

-Seat belt laws for front seat passengers in the 50 U.S. states, the District of Columbia, and the 5 inhabited U.S. territories.
+Seat belt laws for front seat passengers in the 50 U.S. states, the District of Columbia, and the 5 inhabited U.S. territories:

 Most seat belt laws in the United States are left to state law.
 The first seat belt law was a federal law, Title 49 of the United States Code, Chapter 301, Motor Safety Standard, which took effect on January 1, 1968, that required all vehicles (except buses) to be fitted with seat belts in all designated seating positions.
 This law has since been modified to require three-point seat belts in outboard-seating positions, and finally three-point seat belts in all seating positions.
-Seat belt use was voluntary until New York became the first state to require vehicle occupants to wear seat belts, as of 1 December 1984.
-As of 2019, New Hampshire is the only state with no law requiring adults to wear seat belts in a vehicle.
+Seat-belt use was voluntary until New York became the first state to require vehicle occupants to wear seat belts, effective December 1, 1984.
+By the end of 1995, 50 of the 51 jurisdictions comprising the 50 states and the District of Columbia had adult seat-belt use laws.
+As of June 2026, New Hampshire remained the only state without an adult seat-belt use law.

 Primary and secondary enforcement

 U.S. seat belt use laws may be subject to primary enforcement or secondary enforcement.
 Primary enforcement allows a law enforcement officer to stop and ticket a driver if they observe a violation.
 Secondary enforcement means that a peace officer may stop or cite a driver for a seat belt violation only if the driver committed another primary violation (such as speeding, running a stop sign, etc.) at the same time.
 New Hampshire is the only U.S. state that does not by law require adult drivers to wear safety belts while operating a motor vehicle.

 In 15 of the 50 states, non-use of seat belts is considered a secondary offense, which means that a police officer cannot stop and ticket a driver for the sole offense of not wearing a seat belt.
 (One exception to this is Colorado, where children not properly restrained is a primary offense and brings a much larger fine.)
 If a driver commits a primary violation (e.g., for speeding), they may additionally be charged for not wearing a seat belt.
 In most states, seat belt non-use was originally a secondary offense.
 Many states later changed it to a primary offense, the first being California in 1993.
-Of the 34 states with primary seat belt use laws, all but California, Connecticut, Hawaii, Iowa, New Mexico, New York, North Carolina, Oregon, and Washington originally had only secondary enforcement laws.
+Of the 35 states with primary seat belt use laws, all but California, Connecticut, Hawaii, Iowa, New Mexico, New York, North Carolina, Oregon, and Washington originally had only secondary enforcement laws.

-Thirty-four states, the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands have primary enforcement laws for front seats.
+Thirty-five states, the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands have primary enforcement laws for front seats.